-When members of staff leave the College, it is essential that information reaches all those who need to know as quickly as possible.
+When a member of staff leaves the College, it is essential that information reaches all those who need to know as quickly as possible.
 Failure to do so has implications for the leaver and their department, division, school or institute.

-A leavers form should be completed as applicable for all staff members who are leaving the College, regardless of the circumstances.
-These include:
+A Leavers form should be completed as applicable for all staff members who are leaving the College, regardless of the circumstances.

-In the event of a member of staff's death, please refer to the College's Death protocol - staff [pdf]in the first instance as some of the actions below may not apply.
+In the event of a member of staff's death, please refer to the Death protocol - staff [pdf]in the first instance as some of the actions below may not apply.

 Where dismissal is a possible outcome of a formal HR procedure it is important to consider both how the message will be communicated to the member of staff and how their exit from the College should be managed.

 Imperial values its staff and recognises the importance of understanding why employees leave the College, in addition to being interested in your thoughts about your time working here.
 If you are leaving employment at the College, it would be very much appreciated if you would take the time to complete the confidential Leavers’ Questionnaire.
 The data will be collated centrally within HR to identify any trends when reviewing the different experiences of working at the College, in addition to identifying areas of improvement.
 If you would like to have a face to face exit interview with HR instead, you can request this by sending an email to firstname.lastname@example.org.
 The data collated will be treated in compliance with GDPR regulations and the College retention schedule.